 Darwinism and Confucianism

-English naturalist and biologist Charles Darwin (1809-1882) is regarded as one of the most influential figures in the Western Hemisphere.
-His book, On the Origin of Species, published in 1859, revolutionized Western thought.
+English naturalist and biologist Charles Darwin (1809–1882) is widely regarded as one of the most influential figures in Western intellectual history.
+His groundbreaking work, On the Origin of Species (1859), fundamentally reshaped the way the West understands the natural world.

 Darwin's theory is based on the idea of natural selection.
 Organisms with advantageous traits are more likely to survive and reproduce.
-This is largely due to the fact that variation exists within all populations of organisms.
-Throughout the lives of the individuals their genomes interact with their environments to cause random mutations arise in the genome, which can be passed on to their offspring.
-Because individuals with certain variants of the trait tend to survive and reproduce more than individuals with other less successful variants, the population evolves.
+This is largely due to the fact that variations occur within all populations of organisms.
+Throughout the lives of the individuals their genomes interact with their environments to cause random mutations arise in the genome, which can be passed on to offspring.
+If a particular trait enhances survival and reproductive success, it becomes more prevalent over generations, driving the evolution of species.

 No comments: